7 Easy Steps To Get Your Health Back on Track — No Harsh Detox Programs Required

 - Shut the kitchen right after dinner, optimally by 7 pm.
 Then have nothing but water (or herbal tea) until breakfast, no earlier than 7 am the next day.

 This allows the digestive system to have a much-needed break by “fasting” for at least 12 hours (but don’t worry, you’ll be sleeping for most of it), and then easing into the day with a high- protein, easily-digested meal.

-Breakfast sets your day’s metabolic tone, and with this in mind, your optimal first meal could be a plant protein-based shake.
-One that combines high-quality protein with healthy fats, green leafy veggies, and slow-release high-fibre carbs to keep you full and focused all morning.
+Breakfast sets your day’s metabolic tone and with this in mind, your optimal first meal could be a plant-based protein shake.
+One that combines high-quality protein with healthy fats, green leafy veggies and slow-release high-fibre carbs to keep you full and focused all morning.

-If you found that your digestive system went completely off the rails due to what you may have put it through over the holiday season (with all the extra cheese, bread, sugar, fried foods & booze), then you might need to give those juices a boost.
+If you found that your digestive system went completely off the rails from over-consumption during the past holiday season, then you might need to give those juices a boost.